niki-amini-naieni/CountGD/README.md

 ## Try Using CountGD to Count with Text, Visual Exemplars, or Both Together Through the App [[HERE]](https://huggingface.co/spaces/nikigoli/countgd).

-## Try Out the Colab Notebook to Count All the Images in a Zip Folder With Text [[HERE]](https://huggingface.co/spaces/nikigoli/countgd/blob/main/notebooks/demo.ipynb).
+## Try Out the Colab Notebook to Count Objects in All the Images in a Zip Folder With Text [[HERE]](https://huggingface.co/spaces/nikigoli/countgd/blob/main/notebooks/demo.ipynb).

 <img src=img/teaser.jpg width="100%"/>